 Sonu led the implementation of our programs and trained over 1,000 adolescents through the LEAD Course and the School Leadership Program for seven years.
 She helped start Women LEAD in 2010, and has been instrumental in the development and direction of its programs.
 She holds a Bachelor’s Degree in Business Administration from Tribhuvan University’s Public Youth Campus.

-Suju is Women LEAD’s Program Manager and did her Master’s in Conflict, Peace and Development Studies from Tribhuvan University.
+Suju is Women LEAD’s Senior Program Manager and did her Master’s in Conflict, Peace and Development Studies from Tribhuvan University.
 Before coming to Women LEAD, she worked at Dristi Nepal, a nonprofit dedicated to reducing the stigma and discrimination surrounding former female drug users by giving them the skills to be economically independent.
 Suju considers herself a liberal feminist and believes that the gender gap can only be solved by giving women access to all the opportunities that men have, as well as having men join hand in hand to overcome gender inequality.
 She aspires to see a nation where education and opportunities do not differ for men and women.

 Rosha holds a Master’s degree in Development Studies from Kathmandu University School of Arts.
 She has more than three years of experience working in the areas of agriculture, livelihood, and women’s empowerment.
 She also brings an experience of working for the women conflict survivors of the Nepal’s 10 years long armed conflict.
 She believes women can achieve their dreams and goals to make the world a better place for living, if given equal opportunity.

-Dipasa is Women LEAD Nepal’s Development Officer.
+Dipasa is Women LEAD Nepal’s Senior Officer of Development and Fund Raising.
 She graduated from Asian University for Women with a degree in BSc. with Public Health Studies as a major and Development Studies as a minor.
 Having completed Women LEAD’s LEAD Course in 2014, she is also an organization alumnus.
 Her work in various research projects in Nepal, India and Bangladesh further reinforces her skills in working with local governments, youth mobilization, capacity building for women/young girls.
 Dipasa believes that education and awareness are two different things and aspires to educate the Nepali youth to inculcate inclusiveness, representation, and cultural sensitivity in their society.
 Apart from indulging in intellectual conversations around contemporary issues and cracking lame jokes, you’ll either find her eating, singing, or sleeping.”

 Kaptan dai keeps our garden beautiful and makes our office space a fun to work in.
 His experience in gardening dates to over thirty years.
 Gardening has always been his passion and he wants to open up a nursery of his own in the near future.